sbaddi06/Stability-Analysis-of-Particle-Swarm-Optimization/README.md

 The algorithm will try to discover the minimal value of these fitness functions for a predetermined number of maximum iterations.
 The speed/rate of convergence can be seen and how better is the exploration can be understood.
 Both the functions provided the same results and some observation where made which is shown in the below table.

 ![image](/Images/Picture2.png)

+## Future Scope
+PSO may be used to solve a variety of optimization issues.
+It is most useful for determining the maximum or minimum of a function specified in a multidimensional vector space.
+PSO is used to tune the parameters of any controller in any system.
+Because we are focusing on PSO stability, the parameters of every controller that will be trained will be stable, resulting in the lowest possible error in any closed loop.
+We will continue to work on employing reliable PSO in controllers and attempting to make the controller stable.